United Nations Framework Convention on Climate Change

-The United Nations Framework Convention on Climate Change (UNFCCC) established an international environmental treaty to combat "dangerous human interference with the climate system", in part by stabilizing greenhouse gas concentrations in the atmosphere.
-It was signed by 154 states at the United Nations Conference on Environment and Development (UNCED), informally known as the Earth Summit, held in Rio de Janeiro from 3 to 14 June 1992.
-Its original secretariat was in Geneva but relocated to Bonn in 1996.
-It entered into force on 21 March 1994.
+The United Nations Framework Convention on Climate Change (UNFCCC) is the UN process for negotiating an agreement to limit dangerous climate change.
+It is an international treaty among countries to combat "dangerous human interference with the climate system".
+The main way to do this is limiting the increase in greenhouse gases in the atmosphere.
+It was signed in 1992 by 154 states at the United Nations Conference on Environment and Development (UNCED), informally known as the Earth Summit, held in Rio de Janeiro.
+The treaty entered into force on 21 March 1994.
+"UNFCCC" is also the name of the Secretariat charged with supporting the operation of the convention, with offices on the UN Campus in Bonn, Germany.